jarekjaryszew/kodo-about/Flows.md

 The following programming patterns implement and instrument the frameworks to interact with kodosumi via the event state and stream.

 1. **Gateway Pattern** - wrap the flow application as a callable object and adopt it to trigger events
-1. **Decorator Pattern** - wrap a flow's functions or class and adopt it to trigger events
+2. **Decorator Pattern** - wrap a flow's functions or class and adopt it to trigger events
-2. **Logging Handler Pattern** - identify (filter & map) Python logging record patterns to trigger events
+3. **Logging Handler Pattern** - identify (filter & map) Python logging record patterns to trigger events
+4. **Stream Handler Pattern** - identify (filter & map) `STDOUT` and `STDERR` stream record patterns to trigger events
+5. **Socket Handler Pattern** - identify (filter & map) socket stream record patterns to trigger events
+6. **Unix Socket Handler Pattern** - identify (filter & map) unix socket stream record patterns to trigger events
-3. **Event Emitter Pattern** - use explicit function calls to trigger events (observer pattern)
+7. **Event Emitter Pattern** - use explicit function calls to trigger events (observer pattern)
-4. **Class Proxy Pattern** - implement a proxy class OOP pattern into the agentic framework which triggers events
+8. **Class Proxy Pattern** - implement a proxy class OOP pattern into the agentic framework which triggers events
-5. **Driver Declaration Pattern** - implement a human-readable yaml driver file to trigger events
+9. **Driver Declaration Pattern** - implement a human-readable yaml driver file to trigger events

 The following sections discuss each pattern in a bit more detail.
 Each pattern is described with _crewai_ in mind.